 Insurance Agents get paid a commission (percentage of your premium) from your insurance carrier.

 You do not pay insurance agents directly.
 Instead, every time you make a premium payment, the insurance carrier pays the set commission rate to the agent or agency.

 How Much Do Insurance Agents Get Paid?

-For example, if your monthly insurance premium is $100 per month, chances are your agency is receiving about $10 per month as their commission for your policy.
-Keep in mind, that is their gross pay, which means they still have to pay their agents’ commissions, utilities, rent, and so on.
+If your monthly insurance premium is $100 per month, chances are your agency is receiving about $10 per month as their commission for your policy.
+Keep in mind, that is their gross pay, which means they still have to pay their agents’ commissions, utilities, rent ( unless they are selling insurance from home ), and so on.
 So, as you can see, your agent or agency isn’t getting rich off your policy.
-They rely more on having many clients rather depending on a few for their monthly net income.
+They rely more on having many clients rather than depending on a few for their monthly net income.

 How Does Having An Insurance Agent Affect Your Premium?